murphyqm/murphyqm.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year NERC DTP PhD student in the Institute of Geophysics and Tectonics, University of Leeds, researching the origin of pallasite meteorites and the nature of their parent body(/ies) using an interdisciplinary approach involving **multi-scale modelling of thermal processes and analysis of meteorite samples.**
+I am a research software engineer at the University of Leeds, in the [Research Computing Team](https://arc.leeds.ac.uk/about/team/).
+I just recently submitted my NERC-funded PhD in the Institute of Geophysics and Tectonics, University of Leeds, which focused on investigating the origin of pallasite meteorites and the nature of their parent body(/ies) using an interdisciplinary approach involving **multi-scale modelling of thermal processes and analysis of meteorite samples.**

-## My PhD project
+## My recent research

 >Pallasite meteorites
 comprise a mixture of olivine and Fe-Ni metal (and various minor